alpaaaca/yildirimalper.github.io/content/about.md

 Hey, welcome to my blog!

 I am a software and data engineer based in Berlin.
-I intend to write about programming, data, technology and also some life stuff here in this blog!
+I write about programming, data, and technology in my blog!

-I like going to nature, biking, reading, and practicing martial arts and yoga.
+I like nature, biking, reading, and practicing martial arts.

-I am a big fan of audiobooks \& also might be the biggest tea junkie 🍵 in the world!
+I am a big fan of audiobooks \& a big tea junkie 🍵 !